Chaitanya-Keyal/CRUx-Round3-Tasks/Task 2 - Spotify2YouTube/README.md

 - Follow further instructions in the terminal.

 ### Notes:
-- The YouTube API has a quota limit of 10,000 units per day per project, the script uses these as follows:
+- The YouTube API has a quota limit of only 10,000 units per day per project, the script uses these as follows:
     | Function | Units |
     | --- | --- |
     | Search | 100 |